Elroy-Sparta State Trail: Kendall to Wilton

 The Kendall trailhead is on White Street.
 To reach it by car, turn north from Wisconsin State Highway 71.
 The parking lot is to the left (west) on White Street, flanking the old depot.

-The small village of Kendall is in Monroe County.
-It was named for L. G. Kendall, a local farmer and landowner.
-A post office has operated there since 1874.
-During the height of the railroad days, a substantial engine roundhouse and turntable operated in Kendall.
-The 14-stall roundhouse housed “helper” locomotives that assisted other locomotives in climbing the hills between Kendall and Sparta.
+Kendall is located in Monroe County and was named for L. G. Kendall, a local farmer and landowner.
+Its post office has operated since 1874.
+During the height of the railroad days, a roundhouse and turntable operated in Kendall.
+The 14-stall roundhouse housed “helper” locomotives that assisted other locomotives climb the hills between Kendall and Sparta.

-Besides the trailhead facilities, Kendall offers trail-goers a few amenities.
+Kendall has ample trailhead facilities.
+Additionally, the village offers trail-goers a few amenities.
 Most businesses are located on Railroad Street, south of the trail.
 There are several taverns serving food and a gas station/convenience store.

 From Kendall, the Elroy-Sparta State Trail heads northwest out of the village.
 It crosses Thayer and Spring Streets, then passes under Wisconsin State Highway 71.
 The trail enters a forest and runs next to the highway for a half mile.
 The route then turns further west and away from the highway, beginning the slow climb to Tunnel Number One.